abhishektiwari/scholarimpact/README.md

 **APA Format:**
 ```
 Tiwari, A. (2025).
-ScholarImpact: A bibliometric tool to analyse, visualise, and share your research impact, output and scholarly influence using Google Scholar and OpenAlex data. (v0.0.6).
+ScholarImpact: A Python tool to analyse, visualise, and share individual research impact, output and scholarly influence using bibliometric data.
 Zenodo. https://doi.org/10.5281/zenodo.17282708
 ```

 **MLA Format:**
 ```
-Tiwari, A. Scholarimpact: A Bibliometric Tool to Analyse, Visualise, and Share Your Research Impact, Output and Scholarly Influence Using Google Scholar and Openalex Data. v0.0.6, Zenodo, 7 Oct.
+Tiwari, A. ScholarImpact: A Python tool to analyse, visualise, and share individual research impact, output and scholarly influence using bibliometric data.
+Zenodo, 7 Oct.
 2025, https://doi.org/10.5281/zenodo.17282708.
 ```